crystal-lang/crystal-website/install/on_redhat.md

 ---
 layout: install
-subtitle: On RedHat
+subtitle: On Red Hat
 exclude: true
 permalink: /install/on_redhat/
 ---

-In RedHat derived distributions, you can use the official Crystal repository.
+In Red Hat derived distributions, you can use the official Crystal repository.
 [Linuxbrew](#linuxbrew) is also available.

 ## Setup repository